 The main character of the show was obviously named Danger Mouse, and Danger Mouse was called the world’s best secret agent.
 The character was voiced by David Jason.

 Originally, the popular 1980’s cartoon Danger Mouse was supposed to have a serious tone, and it did have a serious tone in the pilot episode.

 However, it was decided that the show needed to embrace silliness.
 As the show was developed, Brian Trueman was brought on board to be the writer for the animated series.

 The character of Danger Mouse needed a voice to make it come to life.
 Therefore, Brian and Mark chose David Jason to voice the character.
 The show included a sidekick for Danger Mouse that was named Ernest Penfold.

-When the show made its debut in 1984 on the Nickelodeon channel in America, it became a success.
+When the show made its debut in 1984 on the Nickelodeon channel in America, it became an instant success.
 Both preteens and adults enjoyed the show, and the popularity was due to the show’s quick-witted sense of British humor.
-The show was known for its outrageous plots and soft satire on politics.
+The show was also known for its outrageous plots and soft satire on politics that audiences loved.

-The successes of Danger Mouse lead to numerous nominations.
+The success of Danger Mouse lead to numerous nominations.
 It was nominated for 11 BAFTA awards.
 However, it didn’t win any BAFTA awards.
-The show also had a comic book series.
-It was written by Angus P. Allan and the comics drawings were done by Arthur Ranson.
+The show also had a comic book series that was written by Angus P. Allan, and the comics drawings were done by Arthur Ranson.

 In 1985, several video games debuted that were based on the animated series.
 The show spawned jigsaw puzzles, manuals, and storybooks.
 In 2015, a revival of the series debuted on Netflix, and Danger Mouse still continues to be a fond memory for many of us that grew up in the 1980’s.